-For almost a decade, the Mystery Dinner has been the Library's signature annual fundraising event and is now a cherished tradition in Stonington.
-It’s the perfect way to kick off the spring season - introducing residents to new friends and neighbors, it creates a wonderful sense of community, and raises a portion of the much-needed annual funding for the Library.
+Now in its 10th successful year, the Mystery Dinner has been the Library’s signature annual fundraiser and remains a cherished tradition in Stonington.
+It’s the perfect way to kick off the spring season - introducing residents to new friends and neighbors, creating a wonderful sense of community and raising a significant portion of the much-needed annual funding for the Library.

-In 2009, SFL trustees, Ruth Saunders and Joyce Pandolfi cooked up the Mystery Dinner concept in an effort to fill a hole in the budget.
-Their idea was to gather guests in the early evening at the Library, decorated by theme, and, over cocktails and conversation, learn who their mystery dinner hosts would be.
+In 2009, SFL trustees Ruth Saunders and Joyce Pandolfi conceived the Mystery Dinner concept in an effort to augment funds for library operations.
+Their idea was to gather guests in the early evening at the Library, decorated by literary theme, and, over cocktails and conversation, learn who their mystery dinner hosts would be.
 Upon reaching their mystery house, yet another surprise would be revealed: their group of dining companions.
-The Mystery Dinner is truly a magical mystery night.
+The Mystery Dinner is truly a magical mystery night!

 The first ever Mystery Dinner theme was Great American Authors.
 Each year the planning committee chooses a new theme, always with a literary connection.
-Past themes include Alice in Wonderland, Hemingway in Spain, and A Passage to India.
+Past themes include Alice in Wonderland, Hemingway in Spain, A Passage to India and Walden Pond.

 MYSTERY DINNER 2018

 The 2018 Mystery Dinner is already on a wait list.
 If you are interested in attending, please contact Suzanne Kerr at 860-535-0658 or firstname.lastname@example.org.
 The theme, Dinner at Antoine’s, is a nod to the magic and charm of New Orleans in the 1940’s as characters in the book attempt to solve a murder mystery.
 Guests will enjoy Southern Style cocktails and hors d'oeuvres at the Library, followed by dinner at one of 20 host homes.
 We are deeply grateful for all the time, talent, and treasure donated to the Library by our Mystery Dinner hosts and committee.
 Click here to purchase tickets

 I have ever been in.”